-- 10. Excused Absence and Medical Extension Request: Students can request an excused absence when an unexpected illness or extenuating circumstance arises and prevents the student from attending class for a specified amount of time.
+Students can request an excused absence when an unexpected illness or extenuating circumstance arises and prevents the student from attending class for a specified amount of time.
 This request is not intended for routine or scheduled doctor or dental appointments that can be made outside of your course hours.
-It is available for students that have a sudden medical condition or extenuating circumstance requiring immediate attention. - 11.
-General Petition Process: General Petitions for the current semester should be submitted as soon as possible, to ensure your appeal is heard in a timely manner.
-If submitting after the current semester, petitions will only be hard up to 30 days immediately following that semester's end date (Ex.
-Spring-June 15, Summer-September 15, Fall-January 15).
+It is available for students that have a sudden medical condition or extenuating circumstance requiring immediate attention.